The Low-Cost, High-Joy Gift Guide: 60 Under-$50 Gifts That Will Make Them Smile

 From personalized keepsakes and chic homeware to tasteful beauty finds, cute games, and little luxuries, shop gifts from brands and stores like Lazy Jamie, Gohar World, Celisse, Fara Homidi, Bomi, and Tangerine below.

 Whether the person you’re shopping for loves interior design or enjoys hosting dinner parties, this selection of gifts makes every meal feel like an occasion.
-Add a bit of panache to the everyday with artful touches—a mother-of-pearl butter knife, sculptural glassware, a cookbook from an East London restaurant, lace napkins from Portugal, artisanal Mediterranean spices, handmade flatware, or blackcurrant liqueur from upstate New York to set the scene.
+Add a bit of panache to the everyday with artful touches such as a mother-of-pearl butter knife, sculptural glassware, a cookbook from an East London restaurant, lace napkins from Portugal, artisanal Mediterranean spices, handmade flatware, or blackcurrant liqueur from upstate New York to set the scene.

-Bomi is one of our go-to stores for finding design-forward gifts, and this striped stemmed glass is no exception—an artful addition to any glassware collection.
+Bomi is one of our go-to stores for finding design-forward gifts, and this striped stemmed glass is no exception.
+It’s an artful addition to any glassware collection.

-A cookbook is always a thoughtful gift, and choosing one from a beloved restaurant makes it even more meaningful—like East London’s Café Cecilia.
-In his debut cookbook, chef Max Rocha shares 100 recipes, from soups, salads, breads, and cakes to kombuchas and a variety of fish, meat, and vegetable dishes.
+A cookbook is always a thoughtful gift, and choosing one from a beloved restaurant, such as East London’s Café Cecilia, makes it even more meaningful.
+In his debut cookbook, chef Max Rocha shares 100 recipes—from soups, salads, breads, and cakes to kombuchas and a variety of fish, meat, and vegetable dishes.

-This all natural, ruby-colored liqueur is made from New York blackcurrants, whole green cardamom, bay leaf, citrus rind, lemon verbena, wild honey, and clean distilled spirits.
-Treated like a red vermouth, it can be used in a range of drinks, such as a spritz or negroni.
-The brand also offers a non-alcoholic apéritif.
+This all-natural, ruby-colored liqueur is made from New York blackcurrants, whole green cardamom, bay leaf, citrus rind, lemon verbena, wild honey, and clean distilled spirits.
+Like a red vermouth, it can be used in a range of drinks, such as a spritz or negroni.
+The brand also offers a nonalcoholic apéritif.

-We all have that girl in our life, the one that’s painfully cool, always ahead of the curve, and has us constantly updating our must-have lists after we end up coveting all their latest finds.
+We all have that girl in our lives.
+You know the painfully cool one who’s always ahead of the curve and has us constantly updating our must-have lists after we end up coveting all their latest finds?
 They are notoriously hard to shop for during the holidays because they typically already have everything that they want and need, and are quickly on to the next once everyone else is just starting to catch on.
-We took a stab at what to get this elusive person to shop for on your holiday gifting list with a range of picks spanning from a new and super chic nail polish collection to a classic baseball cap, of-the-moment fragrance, and more.
+We took a stab at what to get this elusive person to shop for on your holiday gift list with a range of picks spanning from a super-chic nail polish collection to a classic baseball cap, an of-the-moment fragrance, and more.

 Classic baseball caps have had a major resurgence.
 They lend an effortless cool-girl vibe to even the most basic of outfits, and this one is no exception.